 ... and Now, Central Terminal was later renamed Terminal 2 and expanded over the years to the current structure shown below (map).
 The original terminal above was torn down in the 1980s.
 San Francisco Municipal Airport was renamed San Francisco International Airport in 1955.

-Cullen deposits the corpse at the airport and takes off, unfortunately for him witnessed by a couple in a passing car.
+Cullen deposits the corpse at the airport and takes off, unfortunately for him witnessed by a couple in a parked car.

 Then ...
 He decides a perfect place to dispose of the murder weapon would be the deep waters of the San Francisco Bay under the Golden Gate Bridge.
 But when he pulls up to the toll booth he is recognized by a fellow cop.
 His plan is off to a rocky start ...

-... and Now, the same booths are still very similar, they have been renumbered and there are some cosmetic changes but the biggest difference today is the absence of toll-collectors, displaced in 2013 by Fastrak sensors and license plate cameras.
+... and Now, the same booths are very similar, still of art deco design.
+They have been renumbered and there are some cosmetic changes but the biggest difference today is the absence of toll-collectors, displaced in 2013 by FasTrak sensors and license plate cameras.

 Then ...
 Later in the movie we get another, daytime, view of the toll booths.